ElektraInitiative/libelektra/doc/COMPILE.md

 | GIR             | introspection file for bindings | `INTROSPECTION_GIRDIR` from pkg-config |
 | GSettings       | GSettings backend module        | `GIO_MODULE_DIR` from pkg-config       |

-(*) variable in bash-completions cmake file.
-Without the variable set and pkg-config it will fall back to `/usr/share/bash-completion/completions`.

 #### ENABLE_OPTIMIZATIONS ####
 In order to keep the binaries as small as possible this flag allows to trade memory for speed.